BacPrep: Lessons from Deploying an LLM-Based Bacalaureat Assessment Platform: Abstract

 \section{Abstract}

 Accessing quality preparation and feedback for the Romanian Bacalaureat exam is challenging, particularly for students in remote or underserved areas.
-This paper introduces BacPrep, an experimental online platform exploring Large Language Model (LLM) potential for automated assessment, aiming to offer a free, accessible resource.
-Using official exam questions from the last 5 years, BacPrep employs one of Google's newest models, Gemini 2.0 Flash (released Feb 2025), guided by official grading schemes, to provide experimental feedback.
-Currently operational, its primary research function is collecting student solutions and LLM outputs.
-This focused dataset is vital for planned expert validation to rigorously evaluate the feasibility and accuracy of this cutting-edge LLM in the specific Bacalaureat context before reliable deployment.
-We detail the design, data strategy, status, validation plan, and ethics.
+This paper presents BacPrep, an experimental online platform exploring Large Language Model (LLM) potential for automated assessment, aiming to offer a free, accessible resource.
+Using official exam questions from the last 5 years, BacPrep employs the latest available Gemini Flash model (currently Gemini 2.5 Flash, via the \texttt{gemini-flash-latest} endpoint) to prioritize user experience quality during the data collection phase, with model versioning to be locked for subsequent rigorous evaluation.
+The platform has collected over 100 student solutions across Computer Science and Romanian Language exams, enabling preliminary assessment of LLM grading quality.
+This revealed several significant challenges: grading inconsistency across multiple runs, arithmetic errors when aggregating fractional scores, performance degradation under large prompt contexts, failure to apply subject-specific rubric weightings, and internal inconsistencies between generated scores and qualitative feedback.
+These findings motivate a redesigned architecture featuring subject-level prompt decomposition, specialized per-subject graders, and a median-selection strategy across multiple runs.
+Expert validation against human-graded solutions remains the critical next step.